עברית | English |

 Rocket Hits Cemetery in Ashkelon

 Numerous graves and headstones were damaged in Ashkelon following a direct hit by a rocket.
 The above photo was taken after the desecrated graves were already re-filled with dirt.
 This and other recent attacks leave our children fearful of playing outside, with most trying to stay as close as possible to protected shelters.
-Chabad Ashkelon is working to open as soon as possible a Regional Trauma Treatment Center, where residents will find therapy rooms & therapists, psychologists, group therapy rooms and everything else they could need for moral and mental support.
+Chai Ashkelon is working to open as soon as possible a Regional Trauma Treatment Center, where residents will find therapy rooms & therapists, psychologists, group therapy rooms and everything else they could need for moral and mental support.

 Pesach Food Parcels